Publications

 Simon J. Blanchard, Mike Palazzolo

-Gamification (incorporating game design elements in non-game contexts) has gained significant attention in marketing.
-While previous research has primarily focused on short-term effects and customer acquisition, this study explores the discontinuation of gamification in financial services and how it affects previously incentivized behaviors.
-We leverage a dataset from a prominent Latin American bank that once introduced a reward module in its mobile app.
-The module incentivized behaviors through game elements such as prize wheels, raffles, and points.
-Unexpectedly, the reward module was temporarily stopped due to a government shutdown, providing a natural experiment to measure the causal relationship between the reward module's features and user behaviors.
-Using age-period-cohort models to identify the causal effect of the shutdown, we find that the reward module incentivized desired behaviors, but these behaviors declined after the discontinuation.
-Furthermore, different cohorts demonstrated the importance of maintenance for sustained effects, particularly in transactional activities (bill payments and loan repayments).
-We also find that both cash rewards and module engagement played distinct roles in influencing user behavior.
-Finally, we examine the impact of reward module outcomes on engagement, highlighting the effectiveness of different game-design elements.
-This study provides implications for the design and implementation of gamification strategies.
+Gamification has gained significant attention in marketing.
+While previous research has primarily focused on the short-term effects of implementing gamification, this study explores the discontinuation of gamification in financial services and how it affects previously incentivized behaviors.
+We leverage a data set from a prominent Latin American bank that had incentivized behaviors in its app through a reward module with prize wheels, raffles, and points.
+Unexpectedly, the reward module was temporarily stopped due to a lapse in government licensing; a unique natural experiment.
+Using age-period-cohort models, we examine whether gamification had a causal impact on the behaviors the bank intended to motivate, and whether it was necessary to continue gamification to maintain these behaviors over time.
+We find that the reward module incentivized the desired behaviors, and its discontinuation caused these behaviors to decline.
+This effect was stronger for newer customers, and increased over time, further highlighting the need to maintain these behaviors.
+We also find that both cash rewards and module engagement played distinct roles in influencing user behavior, and examine the impact of different game-design element outcomes on engagement.

 Source